1010Technologies/pxt-makerbit/README.md

 MakerBit offers built-in support for up to 12 touch electrodes via the proximity capacitive touch sensor controller MPR121.

 ## Serial MP3
-This package includes support for external Serial MP3 devices that are based on the YX5300 chip.
+This module includes support for external Serial MP3 devices that are based on the YX5300 chip.

+## Ultrasonic
+Attach an external HC-SR04 ultrasonic distance sensor to steer your robots.

 ## License